henriqueAvner/LATAM_Reservation/README.md

 # LATAM_RESERVATIONS
-## A simple project with Selenium and C# for reservations in LATAM site
+## A "simple" project with Selenium and C# for reservations in LATAM site